ibm-messaging/mq-dev-patterns/README.md

    When done, you'll see the certificate data output.

-3. *Leave this directory* and create a client keystore elsewhere.
+3. Create a client keystore.

- - For **JMS and XMS** based clients, create a .jks client keystore
+ - For **JMS and XMS** based clients, create a .jks client keystore and create and verify a keystore password:

     `keytool -keystore clientkey.jks -storetype jks -importcert -file key.crt -alias server-certificate`